OVOD-Agent: A Markov-Bandit Framework for Proactive Visual Reasoning and Self-Evolving Detection: Experiments

 \paragraph{Evaluation metrics.} To assess exploration quality, we report two quantitative indicators: (i) \textbf{Top-K@Stop}, the mean reward of the top $K{=}\lfloor0.1n_x\rfloor$ trajectories (with $n_x$ denoting the number of sampled trajectories for image $x$) before convergence, which reflects the quality of high-reward trajectories discovered by the policy; (ii) \textbf{Pareto-Win Rate (PWR)}, the percentage of images where a policy achieves higher Top-K with an equal or smaller sampling budget, reflecting exploration efficiency.
 Higher values indicate stronger exploration.and (iii) \textbf{AI/Human Score}, where GPT-5 \cite{gpt5} and human annotators jointly evaluate trajectory coherence to capture both model-based consistency and human-perceived reasoning quality.

 According to Table~\ref{tab3}, the UCB policy achieves the highest Top-K@Stop (\textbf{0.66}) and PWR (\textbf{44.8\%}), consistently discovering more high-reward trajectories under the same stopping criteria.
-It also obtains higher AI and Human evaluation scores (4.7 and 4.5), indicating that the sampled trajectories exhibit clearer semantic progression and are judged as more coherent and meaningful.
-These advantages arise purely from improved exploration behavior rather than increased sampling.
+It also obtains higher \textbf{AI (Blind)} and Human evaluation scores (\textbf{4.7} and \textbf{4.5}), where the AI scores are collected through an anonymized protocol to eliminate potential model priors toward known algorithms.
+These results indicate that the sampled trajectories exhibit clearer semantic progression and are judged as more coherent and meaningful, with the advantages arising purely from improved exploration behavior rather than increased sampling.